Charlotte M. Taylor: Overview of taxonomic work

 Taylor is an active and prolific scholar.
-She is one of the top 10 women to have described or named land plant species.
+By 2015, she had named 278 species.
 Within the Rubiaceae group, her main focuses are the species in the neotropical genera Palicourea, Notopleura, Carapichea, Faramea, and Coussarea, the species of the pantropical genus Psychotria, and the species of the Madagascar genus Gaertnera.
 In addition to the numerous plants that she has named, Taylor has also conducted taxonomic work and transferred species names between different genera.
 For this reason, she is linked as an author to 1,091 plant species name citation records through the International Plant Names Index (IPNI).
 A full list of all 1,091 records can be viewed here.

 Rubiaceae projects

 In addition to her taxonomic work with this family, Taylor maintains two websites related Rubiaceae to the Missouri Botanical Garden website.
 The Selected Rubiaceae Tribes and Genera website includes taxonomic parts of previously published works related to the family.
 The content of the website is also incorporated in Tropicos, the online database of taxonomic information about plants maintained and populated by the Missouri Botanical Garden and its scientific staff.